 You receive a 6 month subscription when you order my program.
-Once the NBCC commits to a release date, there will be some therapists preparing to test for the current format while others may be preparing for the new format.
-Once the new format testing begins, there will be no more 'current format' exams given.
-During this transition period, therapists who have a subscription with my program will have access to study material for both formats (at no additional charge).
+Once summer hits, there will be some therapists preparing to test for the current format while others may be preparing for the new format.
+Once the new format testing begins (on 11/7/22), there will be no more 'current format' exams given.
+During this transition period, therapists who have a subscription with my program will have access to study material for BOTH formats (at no additional charge).
 If you need to extend beyond your original 6 month subscription, I have 1, 2 or 3 month extension options.

 Where can I find additional information on the new format?

 You can access additional information from the NBCC's website here: www.nbcc.org/exams/ncmhce